Our Bright Future

 “I really look forward to working here, sometimes it’s hard at home and I get angry and frustrated!
 I come here and working outside on this project helps me.
 It makes my week better.”
 Level one participant.

 Level 2 is all about offering Modern Apprenticeships to young people aged between 16 and 24 years living in Fife who are currently unemployed.
-We generally recruit on an annual basis inviting people to come and join us on a Rural Skills Academy for up to 6 weeks where they can gain skills, work experience and accredited training such as brushcutter and trimmer and First Aid.
+We generally recruit on an annual basis inviting people to come and join us on a Rural Skills Academy where they can find out what an apprenticeship is all about gain skills, work experience and accredited training such as First Aid.
 From the Academy we select onto our programme.
 All our opportunities are advertised on this website and the FRSP Facebook.

 “I’m just completing a level 2 Modern Apprenticeship in Rural Skills which is enabling me to demonstrate all the different things I have learnt to do from working machinery like stihl saws to structural components and maintaining paths and surfaces.
 This will give me my first formal qualification and some accredited tickets and a real job.”
 Rob Modern Apprentice